| In the Name of Allah, most

 shorter on three and a half-month.
 We couldn't get work; we were

+tired of travel and extremely tired of each other.
 As things got progressively worse as we could not find work

 or accommodation, things were getting desperate.
 My wife found